hellof20/TrinityCore-on-GCP-GKE/README.md

 # WoW-on-gke

 **WoW-on-gke** help you to deploy World of Warcraft 3.3.5 (TrinityCore) backend service to Google Cloud GKE.
-To simplify deployment complexity, the wow operator is used to complete the entire deployment
+To simplify deployment complexity, the wow operator is used to complete the auth server and world server deployment.

 ## Before you begin
 - You have two options to run World of Warcraft client